1928-2009: 81 Years

 2004: Kathy Hasty joins the staff as our first Pastoral Minister.

 2005: Father Ralph Besterwitch, SAC is welcomed as Associate Pastor, Deacon Steve Mitchell is added to the staff and Pastoral Planning is initiated.

 2006: Religious Education census shows over 1000 children enrolled.
-St. Joseph School enrollment is at over 300.
+St. Joseph School enrollment is over 300.
 We had over 70 funerals masses and 65 weddings celebrated here in 2006.
 Welcome to our very busy community.
 We’re glad you’re here.

 2007: Current census shows 2700 families are members at St. Joseph.
 A Pastoral Planning Report is given to the Parish Council for further study.
 A new vision statement is developed with staff and council input.
 The parish continues to add 10-15 new families to its roster monthly.
 Many new successful events are launched including the Parish Retreat, Living Last Supper and a Project People, a summer youth outreach program.
 Fr.
-Anthony Camilleri joins the staff as the associate pastor of the parish in July.
+Anthony Camilleri joined the staff as the associate pastor of the parish in July.